Textcat/JLStickerTextView/README.md

 * add placeholder

 ##Contributon
-I'm new to Swift and iOS Development, so no specific restriction for contribution yet.
+No specific restriction for contribution yet.
 Any suggestion, request, pull are welcome.
 If you encounter any problem, feel free to create an issue.

 ##Reference
 Inspired by